sdman135/Anime-Data---Recommendation-System-Collaborative-Filtering/README.md

 ![](images/dataset-cover.png)

 For this project I chose to do another anime related project.
-Specifically to make a recommendation system to find the similarity between shows and users to suggest comparable anime shows, users or predicted ratings.
+Specifically to make a recommendation system to find the similarity between shows and users to suggest comparable anime shows, users and to predicted a user's ratings.

 The Data: